HomeDev GuideAPI Reference

 ISearchContent

 The ISearchContent interface resides in the EPiServer.Find.UnifiedSearch namespace and is the least common denominator.
 The interface declares several properties you may search, whose names begin with Search.
 Classes registered in Unified Search do not have to implement ISearchContent.
-Having a property or extension method with the same name and type as a property in the interface treats the property as if it were received from the interface.
+A property or extension method with the same name and type as a property in the interface treats the property as if the interface receives it.

 • SearchTitle